mycloudaccount/ks-content/README.md

 ### Why It Matters

-- Keeps the model visually cohesive
+* Keeps the model visually cohesive
-- Makes texturing easier
+* Makes texturing easier
-- Helps maintain a consistent art style across characters
+* Maintains consistency across characters

 ### How to Do It

-For each material (skin, cloth, metal, etc.):
+For each material:

-- Choose:
-  - 1 base color
+* 1 base color
-  - 1 darker shade
+* 1 darker shade
-  - 1 lighter shade
+* 1 lighter shade
-  - (optional) 1 accent
+* (optional) 1 accent

 ### Tips

-- Reuse colors across different parts of the character
+* Reuse colors across the character
-- Avoid introducing new colors unless necessary
+* Avoid introducing unnecessary colors
-- Keep saturation and brightness controlled
+* Keep saturation controlled

 ---